Sep 2018 - Market Forecast - Doc # US43249518

 Worldwide Managed Cloud Services Forecast, 2018–2022: An Extraction View of Technology Outsourcing Services Markets

-By: Jason BremnerResearch Vice President, Industry and Business Solutions, Francesca CiarlettaResearch Analyst, European Services, Douglas HaywardResearch Director, Worldwide Digital Strategy and Agency Services, Cathy HuangSenior Research Manager, Services and Cloud Research Group, IDC Asia/Pacific, Vladimír KroaAssociate Vice President, IT Services , CEMA, Peter MarstonResearch Director, Application Development, Testing, and Management Services, Satoshi MatsumotoResearch Director, IT Services, IDC Japan, Courtney MunroeGroup Vice President of Worldwide Telecommunications Research, Daniel PovisSenior Analyst, IT Services, South Cone, Waldemar SchusterProgram Manager, IT Services, Latin America, David TapperProgram Vice President, Outsourcing and Managed Cloud Services, Jonathan TullettResearch Manager, Takuya UemuraGroup Manager, IT Services, IDC Japan, Seiichiro YoshiiSenior Market Analyst, IT Services, IDC Japan, Petr ZajoncProgram Manager, Services, CEE
+By: Jason BremnerResearch Vice President, Industry and Business Solutions, Francesca CiarlettaResearch Analyst, European Services, Douglas HaywardResearch Director, Worldwide Digital Strategy and Agency Services, Cathy HuangSenior Research Manager, Services and Security, IDC Asia/Pacific, Vladimír KroaAssociate Vice President, IT Services , CEMA, Peter MarstonResearch Director, Application Development, Testing, and Management Services, Satoshi MatsumotoResearch Director, IT Services, IDC Japan, Courtney MunroeGroup Vice President of Worldwide Telecommunications Research, Daniel PovisSenior Analyst, IT Services, South Cone, Waldemar SchusterProgram Manager, IT Services, Latin America, David TapperProgram Vice President, Outsourcing and Managed Cloud Services, Jonathan TullettResearch Manager, Takuya UemuraGroup Manager, IT Services, IDC Japan, Seiichiro YoshiiSenior Market Analyst, IT Services, IDC Japan, Petr ZajoncProgram Manager, Services, CEE

 This IDC study provides IDC's forecast and spending for the worldwide managed cloud services (MCS) market across eight major regions for the 2018–2022 forecast period.
 IDC views managed cloud services as an extraction view of IDC's technology outsourcing services markets involving application management (AM), hosted application management (HAM), hosting infrastructure services (HIS), IT outsourcing (ITO), and network and endpoint outsourcing services (NEOS).
 This is the first forecast for this market (for more details, see the Market Definition section as well as IDC's Worldwide Managed Cloud Services Taxonomy, 2017, IDC #US43147017, October 2017).